anupamchugh/AnimateTextAndImageView/README.md

 # AnimateTextAndImageView
-A library to animate through an array of texts or images with fade or slide animation
+A library to animate through an array of texts or images with fade or slide animation.
+Useful in apps that display a list of quotes in a TextView or where the background images continously change with some animation.
+To not stick to the same order everytime use the shuffle attribute in xml.